claudiobonfati/money-manager-api/README.md

 # MoneyManager - API

-API for MoneyManager App.
-Made with Nodejs, Expressjs and Mongoose,
+API for [MoneyManager App](https://github.com/claudiobonfati/money-manager-app/).
+Made with Node, Express and Mongoose.

 ## Installation

-Use the node package manager to install all dependencies.
+Use node package manager to install all dependencies.

 ```bash
 npm install